Sandwich Bread Recipe (VIDEO)

 Easy Sandwich Bread.

-• Place each dough log into the loaf tin, seam side down.
+• Prepare each 1lb. loaf tin by spreading softened butter on the entire inside surface.
+Place each dough log into the greased loaf pan, seam side down.
 Gently press down the surface of the dough into the loaf tin to release any surface bubbles.

 Dough in loaf tins.

-• Loosely cover with plastic wrap and let it rise for at least 40 minutes but up to one hour, depending on the temperature of the room.
-The dough will rise above the edges of the loaf tin.
-See step-by-step photos for visual.
+• Loosely cover the top of the dough in the prepared loaf pan with plastic wrap and let it rise for at least 40 minutes but up to one hour, depending on the temperature of the room.
+The dough will rise above the rim of the pan.

 Dough in loaf tins.